Aisha Kabanda

 Nalule Asha Aisha kabanda is a Ugandan politician and the Women's Representative in parliament for Butambala for the National Unity Platform.

 Personal Detail.

 Aisha Kabanda is married to Omar Kalinge-Nnyago, a research and learning manager for Uganda's Wasafiri consulting firm.
-The couple has 10 children.
+The couple have 10 children.

-Career details.
+Career

 Aisha Kabanda started her work as a Kampala Resident City Commissioner.
-She resigned, and joined the race for the Butambala district Women's Representative in 2021.
+She resigned and ran for Butambala District Women's Representative in 2021.
 She holds the position of deputy secretary general for the National Unity Platform.
-Kabanda is married to Omar Kalinge Nyango.